pivotal/docs-tap/install.md

 ## <a id='install-convention-service'></a> Install Convention Service

-The Convention Service enables application operators to enrich Pod Template Specs with operational knowledge based on specific conventions they define.
+Convention Service allows app operators to enrich Pod Template Specs with operational knowledge based on specific conventions they define.

-The service is comprised of two components:
+Convention Service includes the following components:

-+ The Convention Controller: Provides the metadata to the Convention Server and executes the updates the Convention Server requests.
++ Convention Controller: Provides metadata to the Convention Server.
+Implements the update requests from Convention Server.

-+ The Convention Server: Recieves and evaluates metadata associated with a workload and requests updates to the Pod Template Spec associated with that workload.
++ Convention Server: Receives and evaluates metadata associated with a workload from Convention Controller.
+Requests updates to the Pod Template Spec associated with that workload.
 There can be one or more Convention Servers for a single Convention Controller instance.

-In the following procedure, the Convention Controller is installed.
+In the following procedure, you install Convention Controller.

-Convention Servers are installed separately, for example, an `app-live-view` convention server is installed as part of the `app-live-view` installation.
+You install Convention Servers are part of separate installation procedures.
+For example, you install an `app-live-view` Convention Server as part of the `app-live-view` installation.

  **Prerequisite**: